 After the authors submit their manuscripts, the documents will be checked for plagiarism using Turnitin to meet the journal guidelines (Only manuscripts with a similarity index of less than 15% will be processed to the next stage).
 The Editor-in-Chief, along with the assistant manager of the journal, will review the scope of the manuscripts.
 If the manuscripts do not meet these criteria, they will be rejected.
 Otherwise, they will be passed on to the relevant Editors or Section Editors within the journal's scope.

 The Editors will carefully select at least two reviewers to assess the manuscripts, taking into consideration their originality, technical quality, clarity, and relevance to the field.
 MJS implements a double-blind reviewing process to ensure fairness.
 Reviewers are encouraged to provide constructive feedback, including recommendations for revision, rejection, or acceptance of the manuscripts.
 The Editors or Section Editors will then decide based on the reviewers' evaluations, considering the journal's scope and objectives.
 After the manuscripts are satisfactorily revised, they are accepted by the Editors or Section Editors.
 The time frame for revision will depend on the nature of the manuscript corrections.
 Effective for the issue of 2024 onwards, the authors are given 45 days to complete the minor corrections.
 In the case of major corrections, the authors are given 90 days period to complete the corrections.
-Accepted manuscripts will undergo copyediting and proofreading by the journal assistant manager before being published on the OJS online platform.
+Accepted manuscripts will undergo copyediting process by the journal assistant manager before being published on the OJS online platform.
+The proofreading charges incurred during the copyediting stage are to be borne by the authors.
 If authors request some corrections after acceptance, the corrections of the manuscripts have to be reviewed by the editors or section editors which may cause delay in the publication stage.

 Editors, Section Editors and Editorial Boards